jgoulah/last-lecture/pres.md

 ---

-# technical debt

-^ our technical debt limit is too high, we aren't factoring in cleanup time if we jump from project to project with tight deadlines

-^ constant pressure to hurry reduces our ability to be proactive
+# sense of purpose

-^ need flexible deadlines, good article by Kimber Lockhart on fostering sense of purpose over urgency
+^ blog post by Kimber Lockhart on fostering sense of purpose over urgency

+^ deep understanding of the reasons behind our efforts and a desire to pour in time and energy because that purpose resonates with the impact we’d like to make on the world

+^ constant pressure to hurry reduces our ability to be proactive or creative

+^ build in flexible time for cleanup, thinking, refreshing innovating

 ---

 # move around a lot

 ^ don't get too comfortable, learn from people

+---

+# take risks

+^ push yourself, don't settle for status quo

+^ as a group try new things, new tech, get comfortable with R&D style iteration (mesos, cloud, etc)

 ---